-- Modify the Purchases process to include in it the deadlines for defining purchase orders.
+- 1. Modify the Purchases process to include in it the deadlines for defining purchase orders.
 Remember to make sure that the timer will not interrupt the task when the deadline expires. - 2.
 Once the time (30 seconds) has elapsed, a reminder task must be sent to the user. - 3.
 After the reminder is executed, an Event Gateway associated with another timer will ensure that the message is repeated every 30 seconds until the purchase order creation task is completed.
 At that time, a signal must be sent to end the automatic reminder pattern.

-- 4. Execute the apwftimerscheduler.exe 30 program by command line to start controlling the deadlines. - 5.
+- 4. Execute the apwftimerscheduler.dll 30 program by command line to start controlling the deadlines.
+We recommend reading the next page for more details. - 5.
 Execute the processes to verify that everything works correctly.